teefaxx/trip-consumption-analysis/README.md

 ## Data

 All the data has been processed and stored in our database.
-However we haven't found a way to give public access to the database.
+However we haven't found a way yet to give public access to the database.

 ## Python